We all have wished for it, "A fast & easy program that converts our drawings into AutoLisp Code and parametrically links the entities together!"

 Seeing is believing! (see video's below)

-The "Drawing to .lsp Converter" is a simple conversion tool to help reduce the time it takes to write all the basic "skeleton-code" of the drawing you want to convert to programming code.
+The "Drawing to .lsp Converter" is a simple to use conversion tool to help reduce the time it takes to write all the basic "skeleton-code" of the drawing you want to convert to programming code.

 Understanding how the program works is essential to success.

 All variables are created as "Global".